uncommonhacks/guide-virtual/README.md

 ## What do I need to participate this year?

 -  Computer
-  -  because Uncommon Hacks is virtual this year, you will need an internet-enabled device to participate
+   -  Because Uncommon Hacks is virtual this year, you will need an internet-enabled device to participate
 -  Video Camera and Microphone
-  - these items are not required, but they will help you connect with other hackers and interact with speakers during workshops
+   -  These items are not required, but they will help you connect with other hackers and interact with speakers during workshops
 -  VPN
-   -  Unfortunately, both Twitch and Discord require a VPN if accessed from certain regions such as China.
+   -  Both Discord and Twitch require a
+   VPN if accessed from certain regions such as China.
       - Recommended VPN: [Astrill](https://www.astrill.com/)
 -  Software
    -  [Discord](https://discord.com)
+      - Discord can be accessed in a web browser, but the desktop or mobile application is recommended
 -  Websites
    -  [Devpost](https://uncommon-hacks-2021.devpost.com)
    -  [Twitch](https://www.twitch.tv/)